spmason/powershell-profile/README.md

 This is my personal powershell profile that I clone between various Windows machines I work on

-** Important: Copy "environment.example.ps1" to "example.ps1" and edit the paths inside before use **
+** Important: Copy "environment.example.ps1" to "environment.ps1" and edit the paths inside before use **

-The profile imports posh-git and posh-svn to give auto-complete etc for working copies & clones of those repos
+The profile imports posh-git, posh-hg and posh-svn to give auto-complete etc for working copies & clones

 The profile also ensures that ssh-agent is running so you avoid having to type in your password every time you push/pull (ssh should be in your PATH for this to work)